 Meetings are held at St Thomas Centre, Chatsworth Road, Chesterfield, S40 3AW and start at 7:30 pm unless otherwise stated.
-There are no meetings in January.
+There are no meetings in December or January.

 There is usually a talk or presentation on a subject about, or related to, the history of Chesterfield and surrounding districts.

 Admission is free for members and for visitors the charge is £3.
 Free parking is available on site or on neighbouring streets.

 Doors normally open from around 7pm for a 7.30pm start and there is an opportunity to obtain light refreshments before and after our presentation (50p per cup of tea or coffee).

 Our 2024 meetings programme is available to download as a pdf at the bottom of this page.

 Our 2023 meetings programme has now finished.
 Many thanks for your support during the year.
 We do not hold meetings in December or January.
 Our next meeting will be in February 2024.

 February 19 – Brief AGM followed by Philip Cousins – Chesterfield in the 1980s.